 Fr.
 Jim Johnson came to St. Matthew’s as an assisting priest on 2/22/1998.
 He remained with the parish in that capacity until 3/31/2005.

-Dan Mitchell joined the St. Matthew’s staff as Music Director on 8/16/98, and continues in that position at the present time.
-Dan directs the Sanctuary Choir and has overall responsibility for the coordination of all service music and other music programs for the parish.
+Dan Mitchell joined the St. Matthew’s staff as Music Director on 8/16/98, and continued in that position until the spring of 2018, when Kyle Osborne joined the staff at St. Matthew’s as Director of Music, and served in that capacity until August of 2021.
+In October of of that year Matthew Edwards joined the St. Matthew’s staff as Organist and Choir Director.
+Matthew directs the Sanctuary Choir and has overall responsibility for the coordination of all service music and other music programs for the parish.

 St. Matthew’s first youth minister was Jeff Tait, who served in that capacity between July of 1996 and May of 2002.
 On June 1, 2003, St. Matthew’s called Sally Ulrey as full-time youth minister for the parish.
-Fourteen youth (middle and high school) came to the first youth group meeting held after Sally’s arrival in 2003.
-Since that time, the youth programs have grown each year: the first Sunday in 2010 showed an attendance of approximately 40 youth, with a total of about 70 kids registered in one or another of all the Youth Programs.
+Fourteen youth (middle and high school) came to the first youth group meeting held after Sally’s arrival in 2003, and the youth group grew substantially during her tenure.
+Sally departed St. Matthew’s in 2017 for a position at the Diocese of Atlanta.
+Our youth ministry continued under the direction of our Associate Rector, Fr.
+Tommy Matthew’s, who served from 2018-2021.

 During St. Matthew’s history the cultural and racial profile of the parish has changed dramatically as a result of being located in rapidly growing Gwinnett County.
-Today St. Matthew’s is a racially and ethnically diverse parish.
+Today St. Matthew’s is a racially, ethnically and welcoming diverse parish.